 Nothing highlighted the old Volvo XC90’s age quite like its 2.4-litre diesel engine.
 It received significant improvements throughout the model’s life, but none masked how much fuel it drank and its relatively ponderous pace in the face of six- and eight-cylinder diesel rivals.

 Volvo’s stuck to its guns on the four-cylinder front, but the new engine produces 222hp compared to the old model’s 200hp.
 Out goes the old six-speed automatic gearbox and in comes a high-tech (and standard-fit) eight-speed unit that means there’s a perfect gear for all road speeds.
 The ‘box feeds torque to the standard-fit all-wheel-drive system.

 Stamp on the accelerator pedal and it seamlessly shuffles down the gears punting the XC90 from 0-62mph in 7.8 seconds – roughly two seconds quicker than the outgoing car could manage and within touching distance of the much sportier Porsche Cayenne diesel.
-The XC90’s not only quick, but also effortless and sprinting into the middle lane from a red is easy thanks to the car’s quick-shifting gearbox and dependable traction of the four-wheel-drive system mean that the performance is readily accessible – simply mash the accelerator pedal and the XC90 does the rest.
+The quick-shiting automatic gearbox and dependable traction of the four-wheel-drive system mean that the performance is readily accessible – simply mash the accelerator pedal and the XC90 does the rest.

 Although the performance improvements are most welcome, it’s fuel economy that will matter to most and big strides have been made in this department.
 While the old model claimed 34.3mpg, this new car nudges 50mpg and with CO2 emissions of 149g/km costs £140 a year to tax.

 Volvo XC90 hybrid engine